Introduction

 • 8 TD/TP sessions (tutorial/practical work)

-• Continuous assessment: November 6 (date to be confirmed)
+• A one-hour midterm exam (1h) on November 4th (date to be confirmed)

-• Final exam: December 18 (date to be confirmed)
+• An exam (3h) on December 19th (date to be confirmed)

 For this purpose, we have \(n\) observations of each quantity from \(n\) individuals.